krynju/dtable_benchmarks/blogpost.md

 ## Grouped reduction (all columns)

-The situation with an all column reduction looks very similiar.
+The results for the all column reduction look very similiar.
-Overall the `DTable` managed to offer an average ~22.3 times speeup over its main competitor `Dask`.
+The `DTable` managed to offer an average ~22.3 times speeup over its main competitor `Dask`.

-Again, `DTable` is heavily falling behind on smaller data sizes compared to `DataFrames.jl` due to the significant entry overhead, which will have to be investigated in the future.
+Again, `DTable` is heavily falling behind on smaller data sizes compared to `DataFrames.jl` due to the significant entry overhead acting as a lower performance bound at smaller data sizes.

 DTable command: `r = reduce(fit!, g, init=Mean())`